kaylacasale/validate-your-social/gist-template.md

 I am not sure if this will equate to the most ideal Big O Notation, I like to think of the process of regex matching like the process of DNA transcription and translation.
 I do believe human systems have almost perfected internal processes like DNA matchig, but we also unforuntely see mismatching, and it's consequences in cancer and other human mutations.
 This may be similar to where the regex passes through illegimate SSNs, even within a standard error rate.
 But I know human systems have multiple layers of validation, destructuring long sequences into digestable, matchable bits.
-Do regex have this ability to destructure, and potentially break validations into smaller bits to increase accuracy?...
+Do regex have this ability to destructure, and potentially break validations into smaller bits in order to increase accuracy?...
 I don't know yet! 🙃

 **match a regex with a target gene sequnce**